 - MOSFET with flyback diode for connecting and regulating a 5V DC fan

-- Open source hardware, full schematics provided!
+- Open source hardware, full schematics provided with every order!

 More details can be found here: https://github.com/dbrgn/ic880a-backplane

 - Here is a quick guide on how to read the SHTC3 temperature/humidity sensor from the Raspberry Pi.

 - To monitor your gateway, you can find Collectd plugins for the SHTC3 and the MCP3425 here.

 - The LEDs are connected to GPIO pins 36, 38 and 40 (BOARD numbering system).
 The button is connected to GPIO pin 32 (BOARD numbering system).
 You can find an example script here.